joshvillbrandt/localForageLRU/README.md

 ## Usage

 Good news, everyone!
 The API for `localForageLRU` is exactly the same as it is for `localForage`.
-Both the callback and promise methods are supported.
+Callback and promise patterns are both supported.
 Check out the [localForage README](https://github.com/mozilla/localForage) and [localForage API docs](http://mozilla.github.io/localForage/) for detailed API information.

 Here is an example usage using the promise methods: